jonnew/Oat/README.md

 ```
 - Right click terminator window and select `preferences` and then under the `global` tab make sure `DBus server` is ticked.

-##Simple soft real-time position tracker for animal behavior

-- Example applications using the flycapture SDK are available in /usr/src/flycapture/src

 ### TODO
 - [x] Interprocess data processing synchronization
     - Whatever is chosen, all subsequent processing must propagate in accordance with the frame captured by the base image server(s).